marklourenco/VGP236_3D_Platformer/README.md

 ## Game Design

 The game focuses on combining light-hearted physics-driven puzzles with fast-paced movement, similar to *Fall Guys*.
 The movement is forgiving enough to allow fun, while the obstacles present just enough challenge to keep players engaged.
 The core goal is to provide a delightful, colorful experience with ever-increasing difficulty as players progress.

+## Assets

+Art assets from the Unity Asset Store.